Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information at finite temperatures

 We next investigate the scaling of entanglement with the subsystem's length $L$.
-Previous theoretical work \cite{furukawa2011entanglement,lundgreen2013entanglement} has shown that in the ground state, entanglement behaves extensively, meaning it grows linearly with $L$.
+Previous theoretical work \cite{furukawa2011entanglement,lundgreen2013entanglement, yoshino2021intercomponent} has shown that entanglement behaves extensively in the ground state, meaning it grows linearly with $L$.
 We obtain the same result for finite temperature states as long as the temperature is sufficiently far away from $T^*$ as shown in Fig. \ref{fig:log_neg_thermal}c.
 We next provide a simple argument to explain this.
-Given a fixed resolution, the number of allowed $k$-modes increases linearly with $L$, i.e. in the continuum limit $\sum_k \rightarrow (L/2\pi)\int dk$.
-In our setting, this is the dominant mechanism by which entanglement grows with length $E_{\mathcal{N}}\propto L$. \tm{We emphasize that this extensivity arises due to the embedding of the 1D systems in 2D space, so it does not violate the standard area law for a strictly 1D system. }Interestingly, the scaling behavior is sublinear if we increase mean density $n_{\rm 1D}$ instead of $L$ (Fig. \ref{fig:log_neg_thermal}d), underscoring the collective nature of excitations, as entanglement does not just scale linearly with atom number $n_{\rm 1D}L$.
+Given a fixed resolution, the number of allowed $k$-modes increases linearly with $L$ i.e. in the continuum limit $\sum_k \rightarrow (L/\pi)\int dk$.
+In our setting, this is the dominant mechanism by which entanglement grows with length $E_{\mathcal{N}}\propto L$.
+Interestingly, the scaling behavior is sublinear if we increase mean density $n_{\rm 1D}$ instead of $L$ (Fig. \ref{fig:log_neg_thermal}d), underscoring the collective nature of excitations, as entanglement does not just scale linearly with atom number $n_{\rm 1D}L$.
+It also highlights the importance of interatomic interaction for observing the entanglement since $n_{\rm 1D}$ appears in Eq. \eqref{eq:log_neg} only through the interaction energy $2gn_{\rm 1D}$ in the Bogoliubov spectra $\varepsilon_k^\pm$ [Eq. \eqref{eq:bogoliubov_spectra}].

 Above the threshold temperature $T>T^*$, $A$ and $B$ are effectively separable but they can still be classically correlated.
-We probe the transition from quantum to classical correlation by calculating the mutual information (see \ref{appdxA} for derivation)
+We probe the transition from quantum to classical correlation by calculating the mutual information (see \ref{appdxB} for derivation)